WallyDAO/Wallify/README.md

 ## Building Your Own Applications

 This demo provides a foundation for developers interested in building on the Wally platform.
-When the public API becomes available, you can use similar patterns to create diverse AI-powered applications beyond Twitter integration.
+When the public API becomes available, you can use similar patterns to create diverse AI-powered applications beyond Twitter integration. # Wallify